saifyahya/taskmaster/README.md

 - Lab38:
 1. Use Intent filter to allow the user to share images from another apps to Task Master and show the image in the Add Task Activity.

+- Lab39:
+1. Use location `getLastLocation()` and `getCurrentLocation()` to add the location of the new task.
+The location is determined inside the AddNewTaskActivity and saved with the task (Longitude and Latitude).
+2. Use *geocoder* to determine the address of the task using its longitude and latitude and display the address in the TaskDetailsActivity.